sbrajesh/bp-activity-comment-notifier/readme.txt

 2. Comment notification in the adminbar notification list screenshot-2.png

 == Changelog ==

+= 1.1.2 =
+* Fix the issue with unfavorite notification not being deleted
+* Do not delete notification on read, mark them as read instead
+* Add filter 'ac_notifier_skip_notification' to allow skipping notifications for some activity types if needed

 = 1.1.1 =
 * Initial release on wp.org repo